-In 1994 I established The Kingsmill Guild of Artisans by pooling my experience and education with other artisans (glass, iron, murals etc.) to create meaningful environments for my clients.
+In 1994 I established The Kingsmill Guild of Artisans by pooling my experience and education with other artisans (glass, iron, murals etc.).
+To create meaningful environments for my clients, I developed ways to get an accurate understanding of clients with in-depth Needs Assessment Tools.
 At this time I began specializing in decorative plaster finishes .
 In 1998 I received the largest commission of my life – a massive $400,000 decorative plaster project in Boston.
 At the same time, my interior finishes projects were featured on Canadian national television.

 In 1998 I moved to Southern California and discovered the exquisite estate homes of Rancho Santa Fe and La Jolla.
 I saw their “interior architecture as art” and that the A&D industry did not have a practical solution beyond paint, for finishing extensive walls and ceilings of these luxury homes.
 I wanted to honor and enhance the interior architecture of entire homes with refined beauty and solid-built strength.

 I saw colored decorative plaster veneers as the perfect solution to achieve the sophisticated character I was after.
 In 2001 I developed my first fully functional whole-house plaster and completed two large scale projects – a 13,000 ft2 and 26,000 ft2 interior.
 Since then, over 105 whole-house commissions have been completed alongside many other projects.